Alamao4523/CERBERUS-AGI/README.md

 **CERBERUS-AGI** was forged by me with a singular obsession: to achieve the **ultimate evolution** in iOS automation. 🚀

-Helloo, I am a IOS Security Researcher.
+Helloo, I am a IOS Security Researcher & Software Designer.
 This project was crafted for more than 5 years and I am still improving it.
 The full propietary source code is for sale also as of January 2026.

 You can always contact me also if this is of your interest/you see it has potential/you want to hire me 📧 My Email> albertosendr@gmail.com 📧

 Soooooo, lets start.
+This project was borned because the other tools available in the market had lots of issues, at least for me.
+The stability was the main one.

-My design philosophy is built on 5 unshakeable pillars:
+Soooo, My design philosophy is built on 5 unshakeable pillars:
 > 1.  🪶 **Extreme Lightweight Efficiency** (~20MB Total App Footprint - with a preference of storing everything in the RAM - Impact on IOS Storage is minimal)
 > 2.  💎 **Native Stability** (Powered by TrollStore technology as it is ultra stable + hardened with a Dopamine Admin Daemon)
 > 3.  🤖 **Ultra-Intelligence** (Bridging static scripts and true AGI)